SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/virustotal-v3.md

 * July 03, 2024
     + First upload
-    + It is updated version of VirusTotal which works with V3 API.
+    + It is an updated version of VirusTotal which works with V3 API.